 Less than Significant Impact.
-Adoption of the Small Industrial Order will not have a substantial adverse effect caused by expansive soils creating substantial risks to life or property.
-The Small Industrial Order requires applications and project designs be submitted by a California licensed professional civil engineer.
-The project design process includes geotechnical investigations to determine the presence of adequate soil conditions to support any wastewater treatment facility construction.
-If local areas with expansive soils were encountered, facilities would be designed according to the Uniform Building Code to prevent structural damage from soil expansion and contraction.
-The Small Industrial Order itself will result in a less than significant impact associated with geology and soils.
+Adoption of the Limited Domestic Order will not have a substantial adverse effect caused by expansive soils creating substantial risks to life or property.
+Most new or expanding projects will have a project engineer/geologist for geotechnical investigations where applicable and soils must be adequate to support any wastewater construction.
+Based on the structures that are typical at limited domestic systems, substantial adverse effects including risk of loss, injury, or death are unlikely.
+The Limited Domestic Order itself will result in a less than significant impact associated with geology and soils.